One-Nexus/Synergy/README.md

 ##### Special Operators

-* `adjacent-sibling` - overwrite a component when it is also an adjacent sibling to the parent component
+* `adjacent-sibling` - overwrite a module when it is also an adjacent sibling to the parent module
-* `general-sibling` - overwrite a component when it is also a general sibling to the parent component
+* `general-sibling` - overwrite a module when it is also a general sibling to the parent module

 ###### Example